sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/Python_Development/PyDev_Features/PyDev_Django.md

 ![pydev_django_project](/Images/appc/pydev.org/images/django/pydev_django_project.png)

-That wizard will use **django-admin.py startproject** to create the project and will properly set the string substitution variables used inside of PyDev so that **DJANGO\_MANAGE\_LOCATION** points to the created manage.py location and the **DJANGO\_SETTINGS\_MODULE** points to the settings module.
+That wizard will use **django-admin.py start project** to create the project and will properly set the string substitution variables used inside of PyDev so that **DJANGO\_MANAGE\_LOCATION** points to the created manage.py location and the **DJANGO\_SETTINGS\_MODULE** points to the settings module.

 ## Using the Django integration in an existing project

-For an existing project, just right click it and choose 'PyDev > Set as Django project'.
+For an existing project, right-click it and choose 'PyDev > Set as Django project'.

 ![set_as_pydev_django_project](/Images/appc/pydev.org/images/django/set_as_pydev_django_project.png)